 Find out what your employees need to be happy at work and figure out how to work with that while still meeting company needs.

-3. Make DEI A Priority
+3. Make DEIB A Priority

 A goal of empathic leaders should be building positive bonds between employees.
-A great way to do this is by promoting and cultivating a diverse and inclusive work environment.
+A great way to do this is by promoting and cultivating a diverse and inclusive work environment

 This starts in the hiring process.
-According to the 2021 State of the Workplace study, around 8 in 10 employees agree that empathetic work environments happen when you recruit diverse and inclusive employees.
+According to the 2024 State of the Workplace study, around 8 in 10 employees agree that empathetic work environments happen when you recruit diverse and inclusive employees.

 4. Remove The Stigma Around Mental Health